jefking/King.A-Trak/README.md

-# A-Track - Blob Uploader Tool
+# A-Trak - Blob Uploader Tool

 This is a utility for easily uploading files to Blob Storage on Windows Azure.
 It is meant to allow developers to easily leverage Windows Azure's CDN services.